cerenyasa97/restaurant_menu/README.md

 After making sure that the Android Studio and Flutter installations are complete, download the project and open it with Android Studio and start using it.

 ### Getting Help
-Please report bugs (actually broken code, not usage questions) to the cerenyasa97/task_management_app_with_Flutter GitHub issue tracker, prefixing the issue name with "task_manager_bug".
+Please report bugs (actually broken code, not usage questions) to the cerenyasa97/restaurant_menu GitHub issue tracker, prefixing the issue name with "restaurant_menu_bug".

 ### Maintainer
 * Ceren Yaşa